 -> Generic name begins with upper case and the specific name begins with lower case

 - Classification – it is the process of assigning creatures in specific classes or groups considering some defined characters.
 These groups are known as taxa

 - Taxonomy – it is the process of identification, nomenclature and organisation of life forms considering the inner and outer cell structure, biological data and advancement process

-- Systematics – investigating life forms in association to identification, nomenclature, arrangement and evolutionary correspondence.
+- Systematics – investigating life forms in association with identification, nomenclature, arrangement and evolutionary correspondence.
 Linnaeus used Systema Naturae as the title of his publication

 It depicts the rank or level in the hierarchical arrangement in ascending order.
 The seven mandatory categories as listed below: